Shuvo8/Shuvo8/README.md

-- 👋 Hi, I’m @Shuvo8
+--👋 Hi, I’m @shuvo8

-- 👀 I’m interested in ...
+--👀 I’m interested in Web Development

-- 🌱 I’m currently learning ...
+--🌱 I’m currently learning JavaScript,Phyton

-- 💞️ I’m looking to collaborate on ...
+--💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...
+--📫 How to reach me ...For any query Mail me at haidershuvo27@gmail.com

 <!---
 Shuvo8/Shuvo8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.